djaiswal/Scripts/README.md

 #### To postprocess new results
 1. Change directory and file name in Sim_map.sh (2)
-2.  change Source,Resultfolder, mapfolder, output, tmp, and write.table (6)
+2.  change Source,Resultfolder, mapfolder, output, tmp, and write.table in sugarcane_map.R (6)